PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 - The configuration file also makes it easy to add help to your cmdlets.
 You don't have to remember the comment-based help keywords and structure.
-- Separating the declarative code (the JSON configuration) from the logical code (your parsers) makes is easier to add functionality to your module if the native command-line tool is updated.
+- Separating the declarative code (the JSON configuration) from the logical code (your parsers) makes it easier to add functionality to your module if the native command-line tool is updated.

 Take a few minutes to read the Crescendo blog posts.
 Then go and look at the VssAdmin module I created.
 I have included the link to it below.
 Examine the `vssadmin.crescendo.config.json` file to see how I defined the cmdlets and the parameter sets.
-The parameters for the `Resize-VssShadowStorage` cmdlet were interesting because the `vssadmin.exe resize shadowstorage` has a `/MaxSize=` parameter that can take 3 different types of input.
+The `vssadmin.exe resize shadowstorage` command has a `/MaxSize=` parameter that can take 3 different types of values.
+Look at the definition of the `Resize-VssShadowStorage` cmdlet to see how I handled that.

 ## Links to resources